Bartholomey/the_lake_redoubt/julija/14_chapter_fourteen.md

 **90**

-Prizor na obrežju je tako ponovno vzpostavljen, vloge so določene, namen struktur je potrjen ...
+Prizor na obrežju je tako ponovno vzpostavljen, vloge so določene, namen Utrdbe je potrjen ...

 *...
 And the shadowy figure says, “There is a witness on the lake shore.”*